 Shot in Tokyo with a Japanese cast but filmed in English, She’s Just A Shadow is a bizarre mix of style, sleaze, and pretension.
 There are incredible amounts of blood spilled and female flesh bared.
-Gavin’s cocaine use makes Tony Montana look straight edge by comparison, and the rest of the cast indulge heavily as well.
+Gavin’s cocaine use makes Tony Montana look straight edge by comparison, and the rest of the cast indulges heavily as well.

 And then there’s the work of The Train Tracks Killer as he’s referred to.
 We get a look at his work in the opening scene.
-And he continues to play a part through the film.
+And he continues to play a part in the film.
 She’s Just A Shadow takes its time explaining his connection to everything else.
 But we get to witness plenty of his handiwork while we wait.

 On the downside, there’s a lot of time spent on unlikeable characters spouting lines like the one the film takes its title from.
 “Women: no matter how human they seem—they’re not.
 They’re just shadows.
 But on the other hand, aren’t we all?”.
 Or “If you have sex with a prostitute, you become a prostitute.
 Sex makes two bodies one flesh.”.
 The attempt to give She’s Just A Shadow and its decadent denizens some depth just seems out of place among the exploitable elements of the script.
 Trying to justify sleaze as art didn’t work back in the day and it doesn’t work now.

 This is a film that will polarize viewers.
 Some will find it a refreshingly nasty throwback to the grindhouse.
 Others will see She’s Just A Shadow as pretentious, misogynistic garbage.
-Still others will just be terminally offended.
+Still, others will just be terminally offended.
 While I can see its multiple flaws I still overall liked it.

 Breaking Glass Pictures will release She’s Just A Shadow on VOD and DVD October 22nd.